Mukura Victory Sports F.C.: Youth academy squad

 Mukura have been helping a number of young players of the region to become big names in the country.
 Among them the former Captain Nshimiyimana Canisius who is the Assistant Coach in the club.
 Mukura Youth System is made of more than 45 young players from the age of 11 to 18.
 Gashugi Abdul Kareem,(brother of Mukura former midfielder Djuma Munyaneza) currently playing for Kiyovu SC is another talented product of Mukura Youth System.

 Stadium

-The Home of Mukura V.S, Stade Huye is located near the office of Huye District next the national road 1.
-The 10,000 all-seater stadium hosted the Group B matches of the 2016 CHAN.It was constructed in collaboration with Rwanda Ministry of Sports and Culture and Huye District.
+The Home of Mukura V.S, Stade Huye, is located near the office of Huye District next the national road 1.
+The 10,000 all-seater stadium hosted the Group B matches of the 2016 Chan.
+It was constructed in collaboration with the Rwanda Ministry of Sports and Culture and Huye District.
 It comprises offices, dressing rooms and sports museum.